Paging in Flutter DataGrid (SfDataGrid)

 Asynchronous data loading

-You can load the data asynchronously to the SfDataPager by overriding the handlePageChange method and await the method while loading the data.
+You can load data asynchronously to the SfDataPager by overriding the handlePageChange method and awaiting the data fetch operation.

-You can use onPageNavigationStart and onPageNavigationEnd callbacks to show and hide the loading indicator when navigating between pages.
+Use the onPageNavigationStart and onPageNavigationEnd callbacks to show and hide a loading indicator when navigating between pages.

-In the below example, we have set await for 2000ms and displayed the loading indicator until 2000ms.
+In the below example, we simulate asynchronous data loading with a 2000ms delay and display the loading indicator during this time.

 import 'package:intl/intl.dart';